Welcome from the President

 For new members, I encourage you to consider a membership and reap benefits that include our three journals (BASOR, NEA, and JCS).
 If you are a scholar or graduate student, a Professional Membership will give you a subscription to two of our three journals.
 If you are a non-specialist who is interested in the history and archaeology of the Near East and related studies, our Contributing Membership is designed for you.
 This membership category includes a $100 tax-deductible gift and a $25 special subscription rate for NEA.

 Finally, let me invite you to participate in our fellowship programs.
-If you are a student or junior scholar, ASOR wants to facilitate your study of the eastern Mediterranean regions through our Harris, Platt, and Heritage Fellowships for summer field work, research scholarships, or travel support to the Annual Meeting.
-I invite all others to consider providing important financial support for these important fellowships (donate online).
-In particular, please consider a Heritage Membership - a contribution of $2,500 that provides up to two excavation scholarships for qualified students of archaeology.
+If you are a student or junior scholar, ASOR wants to facilitate your study of the eastern Mediterranean regions through our Heritage, MacAllister, Meyers, Meyers/Wright, Platt, Sheeler, and Strange/Midkiff Fellowships for summer field work.
+If you are a dig director, please consider our Harris Fellowships for excavations.
+We also offer travel support to the Annual Meeting.
+I invite everyone to consider providing important financial support for these important fellowships (donate online).
+In particular, please consider a Heritage Membership - a contribution of $2,500 that provides an excavation scholarship for qualified students of archaeology.
 Please contact me directly for more information.

 Again, welcome, and I look forward to working with you.